4ndrelim/4ndrelim.github.io/content/blog/norway/index.md

 <br>

 ## We Feasted
 Oh we did not hold back on food.
-We enjoyed both cheap and fancy options throughout our stay. <br>Below are some of the fancier ones.
+We enjoyed both cheap and fancy options throughout our stay. <br>Below were some of the fancier ones.

 <div style="display: flex; gap: 10px; justify-content: center;">
   <figure style="margin: 0; text-align: center; flex: 1;">